 rising sea levels associated with ocean warming and melting ice masses

-Such intertwined threats demand regional solutions that transcend both geographic and political boundaries.
+These dangerous threats demand regional solutions that transcend both geographic and political boundaries.